perseus784/perseus784/README.md

 ### Hi there 👋
-I am doing my master's in Robotics and Autonomous Systems (Artificial Intelligence Concentration).
+Graduate Student in Robotics and Autonomous Systems (Artificial Intelligence Concentration).
 Worked as a Computer Vision Engineer and Mentor for Artificial Intelligence.

 Working in Computer Vision, Deep Learning, Reinforcement Learning, Robotics and Self-Driving Car related Technologies.